kingkom12/portfolio-projects/README.md

 # 💻 Portfolio Projects

-A collection of Python, Java, C#, and C++ projects showcasing my skills for corporate readiness.
+A collection of Python, Java, C#, and C++ and more projects showcasing my skills for corporate readiness.
 Each folder contains real-world style applications with code, documentation, and instructions.

 ---